pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/teams.md

 {{% notes "info" %}}
 Teams are only available to organizations using Pulumi Enterprise Edition and Pulumi Business Critical Edition.
-To learn more about our editions visit our [pricing page]({{< relref "/pricing" >}}).
+To learn more about editions visit the [pricing page]({{< relref "/pricing" >}}).
 {{% /notes %}}

 The Pulumi Service offers role-based access control (RBAC) using teams.
 Teams allow organization admins to assign a set of stack permissions to a group of users.

 ## Creating a Team{#creating-a-team}